 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

-Authored by Pranjali Sathe, PT, DPT, OCS.
+Revised by Jennifer Halvaksz, PT, DPT, a board-certified clinical specialist in orthopaedic physical therapy.
+Authored by Pranjali Sathe, PT, DPT, a board-certified clinical specialist in orthopaedic physical therapy.
 Reviewed by the MoveForwardPT.com editorial board.